PhilippMeder/visdata/README.md

 ----|----
 ![](doc/figs/profile2d_example_1.png) | ![](doc/figs/profile2d_example_2.png)

-Create a Profile2d object with your data and directly add the profile to a plot (you may adjust what and how to plot) or get the profile data and do the plotting yourself.
+Create a Profile2d object with your data and directly add the profile to a plot (you may adjust what and how to plot, see Histogramd2d example) or get the profile data and do the plotting yourself.

 ```python
 from matplotlib import pyplot as plt